citrix-openstack/os-ext-testing/README.md

 8. Secure jenkins - instructions at end of http://docs.openstack.org/infra/openstackci/third_party_ci.html
 9. Set up monitoring checks https://intelligence.rackspace.com/
 10. The CI will be set up to run jobs on openstack-dev/ci-sandbox.
 Check that jobs posted there will pass the CI
+  * you can propose a change to openstack-dev/ci-sandbox and check if there is a comment on the patch from the CI loop
-  * Once jobs pass on the sandbox, enable dsvm-tempest-xen in the "silent" job (rather than check) by editing project-config/zuul/layout.yaml:
+  * Once jobs pass on the sandbox, enable dsvm-tempest-xen in the "silent" job (rather than check) by editing /etc/project-config/zuul/layout.yaml:

   ```
   projects: